jmamath/jmamath.github.io/content/blog/what-works-synthetic-alignment/index.md

 ---
 title: "What Works in Synthetic Alignment: Evidence and Scorecard"
 date: 2025-11-13
-summary: "Examining empirical evidence: which RLHF limitations have been solved, which remain partially addressed, and six key insights that shape the field."
+summary: "The verdict is in.
+We deliver a scorecard on synthetic alignment, assessing which of RLHF's limitations have been solved and which remain, backed by six key empirical insights."
 tags: ["AI", "RLAIF", "Machine Learning", "Alignment", "Research", "Evaluation"]
 authors: ["admin"]
 ---